 \section{Introduction and results}

 In the study of stable holomorphic vector bundles over a Riemann surface $\CC$ of genus $g>0$ the result of principal importance is the theorem by Narasimhan and Seshadri \cite{NaraSesh}.
 It states that a holomorphic vector bundle is stable if and only if it comes from an irreducible projective unitary representation of the fundamental group of the surface.
-Donaldson showed that the proof is equivalent to the condition that there is a unitary connection with curvature taking values in the center of the group \cite{Donaldson}.
+Donaldson showed that the condition is equivalent to the existence of a unitary connection with curvature taking values in the center of the group \cite{Donaldson}.
 The connection can be obtained from the minimization of a functional and depends in a smooth way on the moduli of the bundle, but not {\it holomorphically}.
-This famous result establishes a one-to-one correspondence between stable holomorphic bundles and projective unitary representations and thus provides the moduli space with the structure of real smooth manifold; the trace invariants of monodromies are the smooth functions on the moduli space.
+This famous result establishes a one-to-one correspondence between stable holomorphic bundles and projective unitary representations and thus provides the moduli space with the structure of real smooth manifold; trace invariants of monodromies are the smooth functions on the moduli space.

-Of a similar nature is the even more classical result of Fuchsian uniformization of Riemann surfaces, which provides real coordinates on the moduli space of Riemann surfaces of genus $g\geq 2$; the Schwartzian derivative with the uniformizing coordinate provides a natural {\it projective connection} on the Riemann surface $\CC$.
+Of a similar nature is the even more classical result of Fuchsian uniformization of Riemann surfaces, which provides real coordinates on the moduli space of Riemann surfaces of genus $g\geq 2$; the Schwarzian derivative with the uniformizing coordinate provides a natural {\it projective connection} on the Riemann surface $\CC$.
 However, again, this projective connection, while holomorphic with respect to the conformal structure of the Riemann surface, does not depend holomorphically on the moduli.